k1sauce/SPARX/README.md

 The code in the jupyter notebook requires a connection to the pdsas database, hosted at localhost.
 To set up the pdsas database on OSX you can do the following:

-To install postgres on mac use homebrew.
+To install postgres on mac use homebrew
 ```
 brew install postgresql
 ```